EJCRIM is an online free access journal and it was launched at EFIM Prague Congress (2-5 October 2013).

-The journal would also consider brief reasoned reports (no more than 700 words) of issues relevant to the practice of Internal Medicine, as well as Abstracts submitted to scientific meetings of European societies of Internal Medicine.
+The Journal may also consider brief and reasoned reports on issues relevant to the practice of Internal Medicine, as well as Abstracts submitted to the scientific meetings of acknowledged medical societies.
+For more information on the journal, please visit EJCRIM official website: www.ejcrim.com

 The Editor-in-Chief's Editorial highlights well the philosophy and scope of the journal.